nzpocketguide.com© NZPocketGuide.com

 1. Lake Side Walk (1-hour Return)

-Starting our list with a simple stroll along the shores of Lake Brunner, the Lake Side Walk is not so much a trail but more like a walk along the lakes pebble beach closest to Moana town.
-This is a popular picnic spot to soak up the views of the lake and the mountains beyond!
+Starting our list with a simple stroll along the shores of Lake Brunner, the Lake Side Walk is an easy leg-stretcher that’s all about lake vibes and big views.
+This is a popular picnic spot to soak up the scenery of the lake and the mountains beyond!

-Location: Cross the Arnold River swingbridge then continue left along the lakeside.
+Location: Cross the Arnold River swingbridge then continue left along the lakeside, Moana, West Coast, South Island.

 NZPocketGuide.com© NZPocketGuide.com